huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

         from
             src_laps
         where
-            filename like '%data\\20230402%' and DriverNumber = 44 and Sector1Time is not null and Sector2Time is not null and Sector3Time is not null
-        ) as hamilton_sector_time_result
+            DriverNumber = 44 and Sector1Time is not null and Sector2Time is not null and Sector3Time is not null ) as hamilton_sector_time_result
     ) as avg_hamilton_sector_time_result
 ```